fschmid56/EfficientAT/README.md

 ## Quality of Extracted Embeddings

+The full analysis and code for the HEAR benchmark evaluation is located in the [EfficientAT_HEAR](https://github.com/fschmid56/EfficientAT_HEAR) repository.
+Below you find a short presentation of the results.

 To evalute the quality of extracted audio embeddings as general purpose audio representations, we run the [HEAR Benchmark](https://hearbenchmark.com/) on our models.
 The benchmark consists of 19 different tasks.
 In the first step embeddings are computed for all 19 tasks using a single model.
 In the second step, a shallow down-stream MLP is trained